 Ready to Ship ASR That Works in the Real World?

-Noisy-environment speech recognition isn’t a single-knob problem.
-Picking a better model won’t save you if the audio is broken before the model sees it, and neither will adding a denoiser if the model isn’t trained for your domain.
-The three strategies — neural front-end, noise-robust model, domain biasing — are complementary, and together they close the gap between benchmark WER and production WER.
+Speech recognition accuracy in noise isn’t a single-knob problem.
+A better model won’t save you if the audio is broken before the model sees it, and a denoiser won’t save you if the model doesn’t know your vocabulary.
+The three strategies, neural front-end, noise-hardened model, domain biasing, are complementary, and together they close the gap between benchmark WER and production WER.

-If you’d rather have a partner who has shipped this stack dozens of times, that’s what we do.
-Fora Soft builds real-time AI-integrated apps for clients who can’t afford for ASR to “work in the demo and fail in the field.”
+If you’d rather have a partner who has shipped this stack dozens of times, that’s us.
+Fora Soft builds real-time, AI-integrated apps for clients who can’t afford for ASR to work in the demo and fail in the field.

-Need a domain-tuned STT model that clears a 7% WER bar?
+Need a domain-tuned STT stack that clears your WER bar?